neosaurrrus/blog-entries/17_to_22 React.md

 We can always look at the React documentation to see all the other ways we can use proptypes.

-One additional caveat is that when we eject into production we wotn have them as they are primarily a development tool.
+One additional caveat is that when we eject into production we wont have them as they are a development tool.